SarderLab/WSI-ProGAN/README.md

-## Progressive Growing of GANs for Improved Quality, Stability, and Variation<br><i>– Official TensorFlow implementation of the ICLR 2018 paper</i>
+## Progressive Growing of GANs for Whole Slide Images<br><i>– A modified version of ProGAN for optimized training with histological Whole Slide Images</i>

 This code was forked from https://github.com/tkarras/progressive_growing_of_gans and modified to work optimally on Whole Slide images WSIs by [Brendon Lutnick](https://github.com/brendonlutnick)